History Behind Naming the Roads

 In 1933, under the direction of the Board of Commissioners and the County Surveyor, sweeping changes were made in the names of the County roads.

-- The names of 32 of the 60 east-west roads were changed, and 4 new road names were added.
+- Names of 32 of the 60 east-west roads were changed, and 4 new road names were added.

-- The names of 43 of the 84 north-south roads were changed, and 10 new road names were added.
+- Names of 43 of the 84 north-south roads were changed, and 10 new road names were added.

 In 1937, the numbering system was changed again.There were 83 north and south roads in the county, 61 east and west roads, 30 angling roads, and 10 trunk highways.
 The plan called for house numbers on east and west roads starting at the Elkhart County line, 100 numbers allotted in each mile.
 The county is approximately 25 miles across from east to west and 20 miles long from the Michigan state line to the Marshall County line on the south.
 A piece of Lincoln Township in the southwest corner of the county extends three miles farther south than the rest of the County, to the Stark County line.